 We purchased our house at 404 Danube Drive in 1975, and have always been concerned with evacuation, (i.e., fire, earthquake, mudslide).
 We have only one (1) exit/entrance road, which is Vienna Drive.
-The increase intraffic just with construction and heavy equipment alone will be dangerous.
+The increase in traffic just with construction and heavy equipment alone will be dangerous.

-For years we have requested the option to purchase (1/4-112) acre behind our houses.
-We know this new road not only will be too close to our homes, it will create a danger to sensitive habitat, cause drainage problems and will be an eye-sore.
-On top of that it will also be a "back door" opportunity to open up development of the Koch property.
+Far years we have requested the option to purchase (1/4-1/2) acre behind our houses.
+We know this new road not only will it be too close to our homes, it will create a danger to sensitive habitat, cause drainage problems and will be an eye-sore.
+On top of that it will also be a "back door" opportunity to open up developmen? of the Koch property.
 This is an outrage given our traffic, the life threatening danger of no access to Soquel, and lack of water and sewer sources.